FORUMS

 The spectrum of topics for in-depth discussions at the forum encompasses the following:

-• The message of the Qur’an as an alternative methodological and epistemological vision on a cosmic level
+• The message of the Qur’an as an alternative methodological and epistemological framework in the globalized era

 • The culture of disagreement in Islam